 Older people have limited resources and worry more about money.
 They may, therefore, cut back on groceries and buy cheaper food, which, in most cases, is less nutritious.
 This lifestyle can result in many nutritional deficiencies.

-To shop fresh cooking ingredients, you have to drive to the store, wait through heavy traffic, and park the car at a distance from the door.
+To shop for fresh cooking ingredients, you have to drive to the store, wait through heavy traffic, and park the car a distance from the door.